Eschatologue/CM_wiki/docs/character-creation/origin/species/aasimar.md

 # Aasimar

+=== "PHB'24"

+    Aasimar (pronounced AH-sih-mar) are mortals who carry a spark of the Upper Planes within their souls.
+Whether descended from an angelic being or infused with celestial power, they can fan that spark to bring light, healing, and heavenly fury.

+    Aasimar can arise among any population of mortals.
+They resemble their parents, but they live for up to 160 years and have features that hint at their celestial heritage, such as metallic freckles, luminous eyes, a halo, or the skin color of an angel (silver, opalescent green, or coppery red).
+These features start subtle and become obvious when the aasimar learns to reveal their full celestial nature.

+=== "CM"

     --8<-- "docs/character-creation/origin/species/index.md:species-warning"

-Aasimar are humanoids who resemble other species, particularly humans, in physical form, though their distinct features set them apart.
-They are often recognised by their radiant eyes, a halo hovering above their head, and luminous "wings" of various shapes and sizes on their backs.
+    Aasimar are humanoids resembling other species, particularly humans or those touched by the Upper Planes in ages past.
+They live around 100 years and are easily recognised by their radiant eyes, a halo floating above their head, and luminous "wings" of various shapes and sizes on their backs.

-Most Aasimar are born in and reside within Soterrano, where they make up the majority of the population.
-They are rarely seen outside this region due to their deep connection with the *Solis*, or Soterrani "Sunlight," where the Spire Falcone is said to reside.
+    Most Aasimar are born and reside in Soterrano, where they make up the majority of the population.
+Rarely seen outside this region, they maintain a powerful connection to the *Solis*, or Soterrani "Sunlight," which is believed to be the domain of the Spire Falcone.
+This connection imparts an inherent sense of justice; however, each Aasimar interprets this "justice" differently.

 ## Aasimar Traits